squeakysgamerclub/squeakysgamerclub.github.io/index.md

 ## Squeaky's Gamer Club!
 Welcome to the website for Squeaky's Gamer Club!
-Welcome to the website for everything to do with
+Welcome to the website for everything to do with Squeaky's Gamer Club!
-## Squeaky's Gamer Club!!!

 ## <a href="https://discord.gg/Sxf3cMg">Join The Discord Server!</a>
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for